-In Figure \ref{Maximum}, the results of the Crank Nicolson are compared with that of the proposed method.
-From \cite{Morton} we know the Crank Nicolson method suffers oscillations when $\mu>1$.
-In this we have chosen $ \Delta x= 0.04761,\ \Delta t=0.0125 $ and $ \mu =5 $.
-As we see in Figure \ref{Maximum}, the Crank$-$Nicolson method has oscillatory behavior because $ \mu $ is greater than $ 1 $, while according to the stability property (\ref{max}) the proposed method provides non-oscillatory solutions.
+In Figure \ref{Maximum}, the results of the Crank--Nicolson method are compared with those of the proposed method in \eqref{num}.
+From \cite{Morton}, we know that the Crank--Nicolson method suffers from oscillations when $ \mu > 1 $.
+Here, we set $ \Delta x = 1/21 $, $ \Delta t = 0.005 $, and $ \mu = 2.205 $ with $d =8$.
+As seen in Figure \ref{Maximum}, the Crank--Nicolson method exhibits oscillatory behavior.
+As stated in \cite{Morton}, when $ \mu > 1 $, the Crank--Nicolson method dose not preserve maximum principle, while, according to the stability property in Theorem \ref{thm:stable:max}, the proposed method provides non-oscillatory solutions.